Our team at LawFirm.com can no longer help with Boar’s Head cases.

 The Boar’s Head recall was implemented across the country in an effort to protect as many consumers as possible.

-As of August 2024, people in 18 states have been sickened due to a Listeria outbreak linked to Boar’s Head recalled meats.
+Victims in at least 18 states have been sickened due to a Listeria outbreak linked to Boar’s Head recalled meats.

 Those states are: